drewbarontini/tmcss-slides/book.md

 ```

 A higher-level module now handles the structure.
 The individual module doesn't need to control its layout; it should flex and fit in any container.

+## 4. Exploring the "why"

+To make sense of the "why," the thought process behind building a modular CSS architecture, it's important to establish a process by which you can craft your styles, and constantly evaluate the system.
+I like to break it down into five simple steps.

+### 1. Identify

+### 2. Define

+### 3. Build

+### 4. Combine

+### 5. Refine